 The oldest known instance of his name, however, belongs to a fibula (a type of brooch) dated to the 7th century, called the Nordendorf Fibula and unearthed in Bavaria.
 The inscription, in runes, calls him Þonar, a Germanic form of his name. Þórr is also attested in the Gesta Hammaburgensis Ecclesiae Pontificum by Adam of Bremen, the Poetic Edda, Snorri Sturluson’s Prose Edda and Heimskringla, and the sagas.

-As the son of Óðin and the giantess Jörð (the embodiment of Earth) Þórr is the Æsir god of thunder and lightning, and is a protective god who reigns in the destructive race of jötunn and makes Miðgarðr safe for humans, as well as the Æsir.
+As the son of Óðin and the giantess Jörð (Mother Earth) Þórr is the Æsir god of thunder and lightning, and is a protective god who reigns in the destructive race of jötunn and makes Miðgarðr safe for humans, as well as the Æsir.
 He is also famous for hunting down trolls, and old legends say that Scandinavia is free of trolls and giants only because Þórr is so efficient with his hammer strikes.

 There are many such stories of Þórr battling with giants, and the best known are probably his duel with Hrungnir, and his encounter with Útgarða-Loki, a king of the Útgarða jötunn kingdom.
 His battle with Hrungnir is so fierce that a piece of whetstone is lodged in Þórr’s head, never to be freed.
 On his adventures to find Útgarða-Loki’s kingdom, he is repeatedly tricked by the giants’ magic, which is humiliating and frustrating for he and his adventuring companions, and in the end when the deception is revealed, King Útgarða-Loki admits the real strength of the gods will destroy the giants, and seals away his kingdom from the gods forever.